 They can grow very large if left unchecked, so be vigorous when pruning, cutting it back to one or two buds from the old woody growth.

 It is usually a cheap plant to buy, and comes in a massive range of colours from white to pinks, reds, blues and of course the classic purple.
+It is commonly known as the butterfly bush for the amount of butterflies it attracts.
 A buddleja is happy all soil types and will grow well in a sunny or partially shaded spot in your garden.

-A great easy-going shrub to give your garden a vibrant splash of yellow in spring.
+A great easy-going shrub to give your garden a vibrant cloud of yellow flowers in spring.

 Forsythia requires a sunny spot but is happy in all soil types and aspects.

-They’re hardy plants that will survive a UK winter and their early spring bloom is a welcome sight before the rest of the garden has woken up.
+They’re hardy plants that will survive comfortably in a UK winter and their early spring bloom is a welcome sight before the rest of the garden has woken up.